Department of AStronomy

 Tel: +27 21 650-2346

-The second tier of transformation is a targeted focus on redress by recruiting and retaining students from Historically Disadvantaged Institutions via the Astronomy Winter School and the Postgraduate Bridging Programme (PGBP).
-These needs arise from the recognition that the status quo with regard to equity is particularly unsatisfactory with regard to Black graduates.
-The Programme Mission is to empower South African and African students to embark upon post-graduate studies in astrophysics and space physics by providing them with the necessary skills, knowledge and inspiration.
+To empower South African and other African students to meaningfully participate in knowledge creation through the production of internationally recognised knowledge in astrophysics and space science by providing them with the necessary skills.
 By harnessing national expertise and resources and taking advantage of global networks, NASSP is committed to producing graduates whose qualifications are internationally competitive and locally applicable.
-The programme will promote diversity and transformation while growing the next generation of graduate astronomers and space scientists who can enter and contribute to the South African work force, where physics and mathematical skills and a command of research methods will be advantageous.
+The programme will promote diversity and transformation while growing the next generation of graduate astronomers and space scientists who can enter and contribute to the South African knowledge economy where high-level skills in physics, mathematics and computation and a command of research methods are paramount.

-To create human capacity in astronomy and space physics, particularly in under-represented communities, and to build a cohort of scientists at the core of an international network of African astronomers, space physicists and citizens, who are bonded by the common experience of schooling, interlinked both professionally and personally and able to make a major contribution to the transformation of society.
+To develop human capacity in astronomy and space science, particularly in under-represented communities, and to build a cohort of scientists at the core of an international network of African astronomers, space scientists and citizens, who are bonded by the common experience of schooling, interlinked both professionally and personally and able to make a major contribution to the transformation of society.

 UCT Node Directors: Prof. Saalih Allie & Dr Sarah Blyth

 UKZN Node Director: Prof. Siva Venkataraman